limkokyew/tiny-applets/README.md

 activate
 ```

-On Linux, activate it using the following command instead:
+On UNIX systems, activate it using the following command instead:

 ```bash
 . venv/bin/activate